Does Boric Acid Kill Sperm? Let’s Find out the Truth

 It’s normal to notice an increase in vaginal discharge while using boric acid suppositories.
 This is because the boric acid can sometimes irritate the vaginal mucosa – the delicate lining of the vagina.

 When irritated, the mucosa releases more fluid as a protective measure.
 It’s the vagina’s way of flushing out the irritation.
-This causes harmless but annoying, watery discharge.
+This causes harmless, but annoying, watery discharge.
 Don’t worry, it’s just a sign the boric acid is doing its job!

 Can boric acid prevent you from getting pregnant?